XII Squadriglia MAS: Formation

 In May 1942 the force began the journey to the lake, loading the boats onto transports for the journey overland via the Brenner Pass and Innsbruck to Stettin, and by ship to Helsinki.
 The final leg was by road to Sortanlahti on Lake Ladoga, which served as the XII MAS's base of operations.
 The naval division arrived on June 22, 1942, 12 months to the day after the opening of Barbarossa.
-Already on the lake was the Finnish motor torpedo boat Sisu, and five days later, four German Kriegsmarine minelaying boats (Küstenminenboot, or KM-Boot) also arrived.
+Already on the lake was the Finnish motor torpedo boat Sisu, and five days later, four German Kriegsmarine minelaying boats (Küstenminenleger, or KM-Boot) also arrived.
 This whole force was combined into an Axis formation, Naval Detachment K, under the overall command of Finnish Eversti Eino Iisakki Järvinen.